 The audience with the Roman Pontiff is the most significant act of this visit, as it allows the pastors to share directly with the Successor of Peter the challenges they face, as well as to receive guidance and encouragement for their episcopal mission.

-A gesture of closeness experienced the previous day
+A gesture of closeness experienced the day before

 Today’s audience was preceded by a gesture of special closeness on the part of Pope Leo XIV.
-On the previous day, the Pontiff made an unexpected appearance during the lunch of the Peruvian bishops in Rome, sharing with them a moment of fraternal fellowship.
+On the previous day, the Pontiff appeared unexpectedly during the lunch of the Peruvian bishops in Rome, sharing with them a moment of fraternal fellowship.

 According to Vatican News, the Peruvian Episcopal Conference described this informal encounter as a gesture of communion and pastoral accompaniment, valued by the prelates as a concrete expression of the Pope’s closeness to the Church in Peru.